About the Client

 Stage 3: Seamless Deployment to AWS

-Once the application was containerized, CloudHedge used its proprietary application blueprint functionality to deploy a Kubernetes cluster onto AWS and use that as a target for our migrated application.
-The core benefit here was the quick ramp-up of client’s IT team, to embrace cloud and AWS platform achieved through Cruize.
+Post modernization, CloudHedge used its proprietary application blueprint functionality to deploy a Kubernetes cluster onto AWS and use that as a target for our migrated application.
+The core benefit here was the quick ramp-up of the client’s IT team, to embrace cloud and AWS platform achieved through Cruize.
 Cruize basically abstracted the complexities involved with first-time users of cloud technologies making overall adoption easier.

 Use of CloudHedge Command Line Utility